haskell/haskell-language-server/docs/contributing/contributing.md

 $ cabal build
 ```

-### Using Stack
+### Building with Stack

 ```shell
 $ stack build
 ```

-### Using Nix
+### Building with Nix

-The instructions below show how to set up a Cachix binary cache and open a nix shell for local development.
+The instructions below show how to set up a Cachix binary cache and open a Nix shell for local development.

 ```shell
 $ cachix use haskell-language-server